sebastian-mutz/fsml/doc/api/sts.md

 ## `fsml_std`

 ### Description
-Computes the population or sample standard deviation (depending on passed arguments).
+The procedure computes the population or sample standard deviation (depending on passed arguments).
 $$ \sigma = \sqrt{\operatorname{var}(x)} = \sqrt{ \frac{1}{n - \nu} \cdot \sum_{i=1}^{n} (x_i - \bar{x})^2 } $$
 where \( \operatorname{var}(x) \) is the variance of vector `x`,
 \( n \) is the size of (or number of observations in) vector `x`,